 Current services at the United States Embassy in Dar es Salaam include American Citizen Services (ACS) appointments, immigrant visa (IV) appointments, limited nonimmigrant (NIV) appointments, and DNA testing services.
 Additional information regarding each service category follows.

 - Nonimmigrant visas are being processed with a prioritization for requests from Tanzanian citizens or residents.
 Nonimmigrant visa appointments can be requested at https://ais.usvisa-info.com/en-tz/niv.
 Individuals may be eligible for interview waiver appointments under certain conditions for the renewal of a B-1/B-2, C-1/C-2, or D visa that expired within the previous 48 months.
 While the Embassy aims to process cases as soon as practicable, there are likely to be increased wait times for scheduling appointments due to substantial backlogs.
 The MRV fee is valid and may be used to schedule an interview appointment in the country where it was purchased within one year of the date of payment for payments made on or after October 31, 2021.
+Current visa appointment wait times for Embassy Dar es Salaam and all locations worldwide can be found on the Global Visas Wait Time list.
+Note that non-resident applicant wait times are not listed on that page; the wait time at Embassy Dar es Salaam for applicants who are not resident in Tanzania is 110 days.

 - Immigrant visas, including diversity visa (DV) and returning resident (SB-1) applications, are being processed.
 SB-1 applicants should contact us at firstname.lastname@example.org to request an appointment.
 All other immigrant visa applicants should wait to be notified of the scheduling of an interview by NVC or KCC.